Meteor-Community-Packages/meteor-postcss/README.md

 ```

 Restart your app.
+Of course you can use `meteorhacks:npm` for other stuff.
+PostCSS will know which Npm packages are PostCSS plugins and which aren't.

 #### 4. If you need to pass some options to your PostCSS plugins create options file `postcss.json` in the root app folder.